ajm2605/cse583/README.md

 # cse583
-Repo for this classes provided python notebooks that I'm working with
+Repo for this class's provided python notebooks that I'm working with